josefs/meta-paper/paper.md

     arr = runMutableArray (storePull p)
 ~~~

-A perhaps surprising thing about pull arrays is that they can be made
+A perhaps surprising thing about Pull arrays is that they can be made
 an instance of the type class `Functor`.
 Since we are implementing an
 embedded language it typically means that there must be some form of
 class constraint on polymorphic functions.
 However, the definition of
-pull arrays is carefully chosen such that they can work with any
+Pull arrays is carefully chosen such that they can work with any
 Haskell type.
 It is only when actually storing the array, as in the
 `storePull` function, where there has to be a constraint on the type
-of element in the pull array.
+of element in the Pull array.
 The function `storePull` uses the
-constructs for mutable arrays to write the pull array to memory.
+constructs for mutable arrays to write the Pull array to memory.
 The
 function `forShape` is a parallel for-loop which goes through all
 element in the shape of the array in parallel.